Beginner’s Guide To Making and Canning Blueberry Jam

 Add the sugar, one cup at a time.
 Use a whisk to stir constantly.

-Bring it to a hard boil for one minute and continue to stir.
+Bring the blueberry jam to a hard boil for one minute and continue to stir.

 Using a funnel, fill each jar, leaving about 1/4 inch at the top.